Cyril5C/OSM/README.md

 [MapRoullette](https://maproulette.org/)|Des défis a relever selon ses envies ;)

 ---
-This work © 2022 by Djiril is licensed under CC BY-SA 4.0.
+This work © 2024 by Cyril5C is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/